Pithivier is a classic French dish, made of two discs of puff pastry with a filling (traditionally Frangipane, a sweet almond paste) between them.

-2. To bake: preheat the oven to 400F (205C).
+2. When ready to bake, preheat the oven to 400F (205C).
 Line a cookie sheet pan with baking paper.

 3. Place the sheet of dough on a lightly floured work surface.
 With a cookie cutter, cut 12 3.5” (9 cm) discs.
 Mix the egg wash ingredients in a small bowl and brush the discs with it.

-4. Create 6 ping-pong size balls from the Frangipane and place each in the center of six of the discs.
+4. Create 6 ping-pong size balls from half of the Frangipane and place each on the center of six of the discs.
 Cover with the rest of the discs, egg wash side down, and attach the edges with a fork.
-With a sharp knife, create superficial spiral cuts over the top, and a small hole in the center.
+With a sharp knife, create superficial spiral cuts over the top, and poke a small hole in the center.
 Brush the tops with the rest of the egg wash.

 5. Bake for 15 minutes, until the pastries are puffed and golden-brown.
 Serve immediately.